frostburn/hewmp/README.md

 ```

 ## Absolute Pitches
-Using `@` before an interval measures pitch from the base frequency.
+Using `@` before an interval measures the pitch from the base frequency.
 ```
 $ Go up
 9/8 9/8 9/8